Serious Games

 As an artivist project, the findings are encapsulated within the game and dissemination has to come primarily through play.
 The project team are currently engaged in dissemination activities that seek to bring Probationary to diverse audiences within artistic, educational, criminal justice, and campaign sectors.

-The games is not available for sale but the team are interested to hear from anyone with an interest in the project.
+The games are not available for sale, but the team are interested to hear from anyone with an interest in the project.

 Related links: